gauravshekhar13/spring-cloud-gateway/README.md

 # Spring-cloud-gateway
 An API Gateway acts as a single entry point for a collection of microservices.
 Any external client cannot access the microservices directly but can access them only through the application gateway
-In a real world scenario an external client can be any one of the three- Mobile Application
+In a real world scenario an external client can be any one of the three-<br>
+     *Mobile Application
-Desktop Application
+     *Desktop Application
-External Services or third party Apps
+     *External Services or third party Apps

 ![image](https://user-images.githubusercontent.com/26468158/81772798-651e6d00-94ac-11ea-809c-2f9904a7ac84.png)